S&P Global Offerings

 Diversity, Equity, & Inclusion

-Private equity is a type of private markets investment that involves investing in private companies that are not publicly traded on a stock exchange.
-Private equity firms raise money from institutional investors, such as pension funds, and high net worth individuals, and then use that money to buy stakes in private companies.
+Private equity is a private markets investment that involves investing in companies that are not publicly traded on a stock exchange, or will no longer be publicly traded following the investment.
+Private equity firms raise money from institutional investors such as pension funds, and high net worth individuals, and use that money to buy stakes in companies.

-Private equity allows companies that are not able to get funding from traditional sources, such as banks or public markets, to obtain funding to help them grow and become more profitable and allows investors to shape how a company is run and make a profit when it's sold.
+Private equity funding allows companies that are unable to get capital funding from traditional sources like banks or public markets to grow and become more profitable.
+It also allows the private equity fund manager to shape how a company is run and make a profit when it's sold.

-Private equity firms typically take an active role in managing the companies they invest in, with the goal of improving their performance and increasing their value.
-Once a private equity firm has invested in a company, it will typically hold the investment for several years before selling it.
-This could involve selling the company to another private equity firm, taking the company public, or selling the company back to the management team.
+Private equity firms generally take an active role in managing the companies they invest in, with the goal of improving their performance and increasing their value.
+A private equity firm will typically hold the investment for several years before selling it, either to another private equity firm, by taking the company public, or selling it back to the management team.

 There are several different types of private equity, each with its own unique set of goals and strategies.
 The most common types of private equity are listed below.